ailisp/commonlisp-vscode/README.md

 ## Known Issues

-- REPL mixed with language server (okay)
-- REPL without readline
+- REPL without readline (fix exist in pending PR)
 - No debugger, but planned to come soon.

 ## Credits